cityofcapetown/ds_code_challenge/README.md

 ### 0. Setup
 #### Data
 We have made the following datasets available (each filename is a link).
 These are all available in an AWS bucket `cct-ds-code-challenge-input-data`, in the `af-south-1` region, with the object name being the filenames below):
-* [`sr.csv.gz`](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/sr.csv.gz) contains 36 months of service request data, where each row is a service request.
+* [`sr.csv.gz`](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/sr.csv.gz) contains 12 months of service request data, where each row is a service request.
 A service request is a request from one of the residents of the City of Cape Town to undertake significant work.
 This is an important source of information on service delivery, and our performance thereof. *Note* as indicated by the extension, this file is compressed.
 * [`sr_hex.csv.gz`](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/sr_hex.csv.gz) contains the same data as `sr.csv` as well as a column `h3_level8_index`, which contains the appropriate resolution level 8 H3 index for that request.
 If the request doesn't have a valid geolocation, the index value will be `0`. *Note* as indicated by the extension, this file is compressed.
 * [`sr_hex_truncated.csv`](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/sr_hex_truncated.csv) is a truncated version of `sr_hex.csv`, containing only 3 months of data.
 * [`city-hex-polygons-8.geojson`](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/city-hex-polygons-8.geojson) contains the [H3 spatial indexing system](https://h3geo.org/) polygons and index values for the bounds of the City of Cape Town, at resolution level 8.
 * [`city-hex-polygons-8-10.geojson`](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/city-hex-polygons-8-10.geojson) contains the [H3 spatial indexing system](https://h3geo.org/) polygons and index values for resolution levels 8, 9 and 10, for the City of Cape Town.

-*Note* Some of these files are large, so start downloading as soon as possible.

 In some of the tasks below you will be creating datasets that are similar to these, feel free to use the provided files to validate your work.